siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Once again, we remind you to come visit us in [our Discord channel](https://komodoplatform.com/discord)!

-We appreciate your interest, and hope to give you a pleasant developer experience.
+We appreciate your interest and hope to give you a pleasant developer experience.